njaalf/ordinal-factor/main.md

 two-factor continuous distribution will always be mis-interpreted as a clean one-factor solution after discretization.

-In this repository we provide a simulated n=10^4 sample (Xstar.csv) from the continuous distribution.
-Also provided is a code file for the simulation implemented in R, and an R script readers may run to affirm that indeed, regardless of the number and placements of thresholds, the ordinal data will always yield a one-factor solution.
+Also provided is a code file for the simulation implemented in R, and and below readers may investigate and R code affirming that indeed, ordinal data analysis yields a one-factor solution.
 The script also illustrates that treating ordinal data as continuous is not always a good idea, even with seven symmetrically distributed ordinal levels.

-The conclusion is that factor retention will always go wrong in this scenario.
-Also, unfortunately there is no way to catch the underlying non-normality using statistical tests on the ordinal dataset.
+The conclusion is that factor retention will always go wrong in this scenario (the reader may change the number and placement of thresholds, and verify that the conclusion remains the same).
+Also, unfortunately,  there is no way to catch the underlying non-normality using statistical tests on the ordinal dataset.
+(The user may try the bootTest() in package discnorm, and verify that it does not capture the non-normality in underlying marginals).

 ## Load Continuous Dataset and Confirm the Two-Factor Model